Romania - Country Commercial Guide

 Romania has a large national network of irrigation canals.
 However, this infrastructure has fallen into disrepair.
 At present, less than 20% of the 6,200 mile irrigation canal infrastructure is being utilized, irrigating approximately 10% of the 22 million acres of arable land in Romania.

-The Ministry of Agriculture and Rural Development in Romania launched a 1.6 billion U.S. dollar program in 2022 to rehabilitate the primary irrigation canal networks.
+The Ministry of Agriculture and Rural Development in Romania launched a 1.6 billion U.S. dollar program for 2022 – 2027 to rehabilitate the primary irrigation canal networks.
 However, the allocated amount was insufficient to upgrade the entire canal system.
 Romania subsequently sought 0.5 billion USD in additional funds from the European Commission for the rehabilitation of secondary irrigation canals through the 2020-2027 Multiannual Financial Framework of EU’s Common Agricultural Policy.

 Best Prospects for U.S. Exporters of Clean Energy and Digital Agribusiness Water Solutions